 Wind Correction Angle (WCA): The correction applied to TC corrected for wind drift.
 If the wind is pushing the airplane to the left or right of TC then the pilot would need to correct to stay on course by changing the intended heading of the aircraft.

 True Heading (TH): The true course plus (+) or minus (-) the determined wind correction angle.
 The pilot determines the true heading by adding or subtracting the wind correction angle.
 Although the nose of the aircraft will be turned to the true heading, the aircraft’s ground track will remain the same as the true course line drawn on the chart.

 Magnetic Variation (Var.): The number of degrees left or right of Magnetic North from True North.
 Earth’s axis is not aligned with the magnet located near the north pole or the south pole.
-Isogonic lines, also called lines of variation, are found on VFR Sectional charts as dashed magenta lines.
+You will find isogonic lines, also called lines of variation, on VFR Sectional charts as dashed magenta lines.

 Magnetic Heading (MH): TH corrected for magnetic variation gives the pilot MH.
 Aircraft navigation instruments are based on the magnet at the north or south poles (TH +/- Var. = MH).
 Pilots make variation corrections based on the nearest isogonic line to their position adding or subtracting the variation from their TH.